Plitvice Lakes National Park

 Untouched Nature

-Rich biodiversity and untouched forest environment with over 1,200 plant species and diverse wildlife
+Rich biodiversity and untouched forest environment, home to more than 1,200 plant species and diverse wildlife.

 Wooden Walkways

-Exceptionally well-maintained wooden trails and bridges allow you to walk directly above the water
+Exceptionally well-maintained wooden trails and bridges let you walk directly above the water and the waterfalls.

 Key Highlights